DISHDevEx/napp/napp/flux/README.md

 ```console
 flux check -n <Desired Namespace>
 ```
-And then issue the following command to check all objects (GitObjects, and Kustomization Objects) on the cluster associated with the Flux installation:
+And then issue the following command to check all objects (GitObjects, and Kustomization Objects, ConfigMap Object, etc) on the cluster associated with the Flux installation and the above *.yaml* files:

 ```console
 flux get all -A